 “Centuries before the events of A Game of Thrones, House Targaryen — the only family of dragonlords to survive the Doom of Valyria — took up residence on Dragonstone,” according to the book’s description on the author’s site.
 “Fire & Blood begins their tale with the legendary Aegon the Conqueror, creator of the Iron Throne, and goes on to recount the generations of Targaryens who fought to hold that iconic seat, all the way up to the civil war that nearly tore their dynasty apart.”

-Emmy-winning director Miguel Sapochnik (Game of Thrones) and Ryan Condal (Colony) will be showrunners and serve as executive producers on the series along with Martin and Vince Gerardis.
+Martin and Ryan Condal (Colony, Hercules) serve as co-creators of the series, while Emmy-winning director Miguel Sapochnik (Game of Thrones) and Condal will be showrunners and executive producers.
+Martin, Vince Gerardis, Sara Lee Hess, and Ron Schmidt are also executive producers.
 Sapochnik will direct the pilot and additional episodes of the series, which Condal will write.

 Sapochnik won the 2016 Primetime Emmy award for Outstanding Directing for a Drama Series for Game of Thrones episode “Battle of the Bastards” and shared the 2019 Outstanding Drama Series Emmy award with Martin, Gerardis, series creators David Benioff and D.B.
 Weiss, and other producers on the final season.